New Beginnings COVID relief grant for small businesses

 A COVID Relief Fund Project from the Office of Financial Empowerment and Protection

 City and County of Denver in partnership with NEWSED Community Development Corp Inc.

-In order to address the COVID impacts on minority and women owned business enterprises (MWBE), in Denver, NEWSED Community Development Corporation has been identified as a nonprofit partner to launch the “New Beginnings MWBE Access to Capital” program to provide small business grants, business and financial coaching while building credit, reducing debt, increasing savings and positioning the business to have access to mainstream financial capital and build financial resiliency.
+In order to address the COVID impacts on minority and women owned businesses in Denver, NEWSED Community Development Corporation has been identified as a nonprofit partner to launch the “New Beginnings Access to Capital” program to provide small business grants, business and financial coaching while building credit, reducing debt, increasing savings and positioning the business to have access to mainstream financial capital and build financial resiliency.
 Eligible small businesses will be recruited throughout the city and county of Denver.
-We have also secured a funder to continue support of the small business through a small dollar loan program through 2021.
-The grant with NEWSED will also include legal services for business lease re-negotiation/mediation and give legal advice if needed.

 Once all the applications for this month’s application round are reviewed, we will contact you with a funding decision.
 We appreciate your patience as we process applications as quickly as possible.

 As small businesses experience economic impacts related to COVID-19, the Office of Financial Empowerment and Protection (OFEP), in partnership with NEWSED, is making available one-time business stabilization grants for eligible small businesses most affected, for up to a maximum of $35,000.
 The program is currently focusing on businesses in industries primarily impacted, including retail (storefront), restaurant/food industry, personal care (barber shop, nail salon), healthcare & social assistance services (childcare & home health care providers), logistics small manufacturing and other businesses will also be considered on a case by case basis.

 Given the daily changes in how the virus is impacting communities, OFEP’s response and eligibility criteria may evolve accordingly.